2020 – ABC’s of the N2E (download PDF)

-To get a rating for your boat, you need to be a member of the Performance Handicap Racing Fleet (PHRF) or of the Ocean Catamaran Racing Association (ORCA).
-This applies to all racers, (except for One-Design and Unlimited classes).
-PHRF issues the Rating for all of the PHRF boats that participate in the Race.
-ORCA provides NOSA with an Official Ratings List for ORCA boats.
+To get a rating for your boat, you need to have a rating certificate from the Performance Handicap Racing Fleet (PHRF) or the Offshore Racing Rule (ORR) for monohulls, or the Ocean Catamaran Racing Association (ORCA) for multihulls.
+Exceptions are for One-Design and Unlimited class entries.
+PHRF issues ratings for all of the PHRF boats that participate in the Race, US Sailing issues certificates for ORR and ORCA provides NOSA with an Official Ratings List for ORCA boats.

 PHRF Southern California

 US Sailing (to apply for ORR Rating)

 GET A SAIL NUMBER